 Name for the combinations of IPSec parameters that should be used as the proposal.
-Telnet path: /Setup/VPN/Proposals/IPSEC Possible values:

 IPsec stands for "IP Security Protocol" and was originally the name used by a working group of the IETF, the Internet Engineering Task Force.
 Over the years, this group has developed a framework for a secure IP protocol that today is generally referred to as IPSec.